khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software-requirements-specification.md

 2. Control Panel

-    1. The application must have a control panel with buttons that allow users to generate, adjust, and copy the color palette.
+    1. The application shall have a control panel with buttons that allow users to generate, adjust, and copy the color palette.

+    2. The application shall have the adjust color functionality, which will adjust the saturation level, brightness or lighting.

 3. Navigation Panel